giocomai/castarter/README.md

 -   website

 A project may include one or more websites.
-It is an intermediate level added to keep files in order, as the number of processes websites increased.
+It is an intermediate level added to keep files in order, as the number of processed websites increased.

 Let’s clarify with an example.
 Let’s suppose I want to do some text